About: Fiza Pathan

 Fiza Pathan Publishing (OPC) Private Limited has also published, Fiza Pathan’s back titles after fresh editorial work was undertaken on them.
 You can now find her award-winning novellas NIRMALA: The Mud Blossom and Amina: The Silent One in our catalog, perennial favorites with lasting appeal focusing on social issues.
 She has recently published The Reclusive Writer & Reader of Bandra: Essays in which she allows the reader a glimpse into an otherwise very reclusive life.

 After finishing her manuscript, The Love That Dare Not Speak Its Name: Short Stories, Fiza decided to focus on abridging the ‘rare classics’ for children, excellent classics in themselves, but which have still not been abridged and illustrated for the younger generation of children.
 These books focus on the age group 7-12 so that the vast repertoire of classic literature is also available to them.
-Fiza has joined hands with a fellow writer, Michaelangelo Zane, and has so far published three titles.
-These are: The Legend of Sleepy Hollow by the acclaimed writer Washington Irving, Through the Looking-Glass: And What Alice Found There by the equally famous Lewis Carroll, and CARMILLA by Joseph Sheridan Le Fanu who wrote his vampire story in the late 18th century and influenced the writings of Bram Stoker, the creator of Dracula.
-Six more classic titles have been abridged and will be published in the coming year.
+Fiza has joined hands with a fellow writer, Michaelangelo Zane, and has so far published four titles.
+These are: The Legend of Sleepy Hollow by the acclaimed writer Washington Irving, Through the Looking-Glass: And What Alice Found There by the equally famous Lewis Carroll, CARMILLA by Joseph Sheridan Le Fanu who wrote his vampire story in the late 18th century and influenced the writings of Bram Stoker, the creator of Dracula, and Daddy-Long-Legs by Jean Webster, the coming-of-age story of an orphan and her mysterious benefactor.
+Five more classic titles have been abridged and will be published in the coming year.

 Honours & Awards